ctyler/sve2-test/README.md

 the input file for the tests is in tests/input/bree.jpg and the output files from the tests are stored in tests/output/bree[n][abc].jpg

+The script scripts/show_montage will display a montage of the test results for visual comparison.

 (Current limitations: minimal argument checking is performed, and the output file is a JPEG regardless of the specified extension).